karstenkreis/flow_vae/README.md

 models due the large number of annealing steps required to obtain accurate results.

 Note that the code also prints a logfile and provides some basic tensorboard training curves.
 After training, it saves the model, draws new images from the model, and compares inputs with reconstructions.
+Furthermore, note that the code makes use of tensorflow_datasets and downloads the MNIST dataset for you.

 ## Results